 When you water a traditional container, you add water to the soil surface.
-If you shallow water you plants, that is only soaking the top half or third of the soil in the container, your plant will suffer from a shallow root system: it will not grow deep enough to support the weight of the plant above the soil, it will not reach into the soil to make use of all available nutrients, and it will be more likely to be baked by the heat of the sun.
+If you shallow water your plants, that is only soaking the top half or third of the soil in the container, your plant will suffer from a shallow root system: it will not grow deep enough to support the weight of the plant above the soil.
+It will not reach into the soil to make use of all available nutrients.
+And the lack of moisture means it will be more likely to be baked by the heat of the sun.
 Moisture in the potting soil will evaporate from the soil surface.
 In other words, the top portion of soil in the container will dry out faster, subjecting your plant to a constant moisture roller coasters.
-Plants don't like this confusion and will not set quality fruit if this is allowed to happen for too long.

 Using a self watering container will give you the benefits of deep watering without nutrient loss.
 I've read many complaints about self watering containers by people claiming the water reservoirs are not big enough and they need to water their plants every day anyways.
 But the purpose of the reservoir is not just to provide a convenient system for watering the plant.
 The reservoir balances the water load.
 It allows the plant to constantly draw water from the soil as it needs to so it doesn't experience those ups and downs between soaking wet and bone dry.
 Tomatoes are very thirsty plants and make excellent use of self watering containers.
 During the hottest months of summer when my tomatoes reach their zenith, I have to add water to the self watering containers every day.
 Gallons of water.